compbiozurich/UZH-BIO392/course-results/2020/Maria-Muscalu/2020-09-24-Genome-liftOver.md

 deactivate
 ```
 However most of these differences are caused by minor changes in one column as indicated by the example above.
-In the liftOver_converted_segments_transformed.bed file the strang has a “–“ symbol, while the 20200924/py_liftOver_segments_transformed.bed file (which was done using segment_liftover and then converted to a bed file) has a -1.
+In the 20200924/liftOver_converted_segments_transformed.bed file the strang has a “–“ symbol, while the 20200924/py_liftOver_segments_transformed.bed file (which was done using segment_liftover and then converted to a bed file) has a -1.